AbdulMajeed09398/Data-Centric-L-Diversity-Model/README.md

 | KLDCriteria_Aware_Clustering.py  | Clustering data as per k and l value  | Clustered data where the size of each cluster is at least k and every cluster is 2-diverse  |
 | QIDs-Values_Replacements.py  |Generalized data with lower level generalization | Generalized data where the functional relationship between real and anonymized data is high |

 [^1]: The open-source implementation was used with slight modifications (https://github.com/sdv-dev/CTGAN).
+[^2]: The information/details about the generalization heirarchies (https://www.sciencedirect.com/science/article/pii/S2667305323000923).

 The file <code> generalization_mappings.json </code>  provides a generalized hierarchy information sample for QIDs that can assist in generalization when called from the main program.
+Further information regarding the construction of heirarchies can be learned from a recent study[^2].
 The file <code> requriements.txt </code>  provides the Python libraries that are required to execute the code.

 **Citing DCLD**